 6. Process Payroll

 Payroll processing is one of the most important aspects of running a business.
-Your staff works to get paid, and you need to take this seriously.
+Whether you use a bookkeeping service or have accounting software, your staff works to get paid, and you need to take this seriously.

-If you start missing payroll or processing things late, you could end up with significant problems down the road.
+If you start missing payroll or processing things late, you could have significant problems.

 7. Scan Documents and Receipts

-You need to make sure that all your bookkeeping documents and receipts are safely stored.
-The easiest way to do this is by scanning and uploading any paper records to a cloud-based storage system.
+Accounting tasks 101 = keeping track of receipts!
+You must ensure that all your bookkeeping documents and receipts are safely stored.
+The easiest way to do this is by scanning and uploading paper records to a cloud-based storage system.

-For those of you who haven’t upgraded to a digital document management system yet, review our guide on how to implement paper-free bookkeeping.
+For those of you who still need to upgrade to a digital document management system, review our guide on how to implement paper-free bookkeeping.

 Most of your money is probably coming from credit card sales and ACH transfers.
-But some of you are still accepting cash and checks.
-This money needs to be deposited in your bank account.
+But for some small business owners, cash and checks are king — This money needs to be deposited in your bank account.

-If your company sells physical goods, you must know exactly how much of each product you have on hand.
+If your company sells physical goods, accounting software is an easy way to know exactly how much of each product you have on hand.

 It’s impossible to make informed decisions on what needs to be ordered and what products should be discounted if you don’t know your inventory numbers.
 Waiting a month to figure this out is far too long.

 A small business bookkeeper has lots of responsibilities.
-Some of these jobs can be done once per month, once per quarter, or even annually.
+When Navitance comes into businesses, we always ask about these 9 bookkeeping tasks and generally see some being done once per month, per quarter, or even annually.

-If you’re having trouble getting these jobs done in a timely fashion, consider using an outsourced bookkeeping service.
-An outsourced bookkeeper can handle all these weekly tasks for you.
+If you need help getting these jobs done in a timely fashion, consider using an outsourced bookkeeping service.
+An outsourced bookkeeper can easily handle all weekly tasks so that you can focus on smooth business operations.
 Contact us here at Navitance to learn more about our outsourced bookkeepers.